 Avoiding Replant Disease

-Plants, trees or shrubs that are dead need to be removed completely, including the roots.
-Whole plants, parts or other debris should always be placed in the garbage, burned or taken to the dump.
-It is important not to place any plants parts that may be diseased into the compost pile.
+Plants, trees, or shrubs that are dead need to be removed completely, including the roots.
+Whole plants, parts, or other debris should always be placed in the garbage, burned, or taken to the dump.
+It is important not to place any plant parts that may be diseased into the compost pile.